swve/gitstorykit/README.md

-GitStoryKit is a little development kit that can be used to develop apps and software that enables git time travel, the library is in early development and is designed for simplicity
+GitStoryKit is a little development kit that can be used to develop apps and software that enables git time travel, the library is in early development and is designed for simplicity.

-GitHub is the only Git client supported but support for these clients is on the works :
+GitStoryKit is heavily used in GitStory

+The following Git clients are supported :
+- GitHub ✅
-- Gitlab
+- Gitlab ⏳ (on development)
-- BitBucket
+- BitBucket ⏳ (on development)

 ## Usage